As eCommerce business owners, you don't need any introduction to online sales promotions.

 Take a look at how GAP achieves this.

-Conditions such as tiers, scaling, and halts must be set before an eCommerce promotion can be created.
+Conditions such as tiers, scaling, and halts must be set before you set out on the promotional marketing journey.

-In tiered discount, the value of a discount adjusts as the customer's spending increases.
+In tiered discounts, the value of a discount adjusts as the customer's spending increases.
 In the following illustration, Pottery Barn employs a multi-tiered strategy:

-An offer can be applied numerous times (separately or simultaneously) or only to a single purchase per consumer based on its scaling definition.
+You can apply an offer on numerous items (separately or simultaneously) or only to a single purchase per consumer based on the rules you set.

 It's more likely that sales promotional programs will overlap.

-When defining promotion combination rules, specify whether or not a customer can utilize the applicable offer in conjunction with another one you're currently offering.
+For example, in your marketing emails or promotional ads, specify whether a customer can utilize the offer in conjunction with another one you're currently offering.

 Whatever the situation, the most valuable offer should always be the one that helps meet business objectives while also providing the most value to a customer.